dannielhugo/typescript-clean-architecture/README.md

 |   ├── application           - Application files.
 The core of clean architecture
 |   |   ├── business          - Business logic goes here
 |   |   └── entities          - Some interfaces and classes that defines our app.
-|   |       ├── contracts     - Contracts between business and deliveries
+|   |       ├── repositories  - Contracts between business and deliveries
 |   |       ├── types         - Application custom types and interfaces
 |   |       └── services      - Features that can be shared through the application
 |   ├── delivery              - Here is located all delivery options